Masters Degree FAQs

 The Goal Statement is your chance to address the Admissions Committee.
 You should explain why you want to pursue a Master's degree and what you bring to the program.
 This is also a good place to address any weaknesses in your application (i.e., low test score, lack of work experience, inconsistent undergraduate grades, etc.).
-You may also cover any professional licenses that may contribute to your application in your statement.
 The Goal Statement does not have any length requirements but is generally one to two (1-2) pages.

 The Admissions Committee looks at the applicant's entire application package and evaluates a student based on the big picture.
 Although letters of recommendation are optional, they are encouraged for applicants whose test score or GPA is below our published average.